-Q# Importance Biosecurity Questions Yes No N/A Comments To control pest and wild animal activity, the followir ng meas ures sho ould be implemented: grass and weeds are trimmed around the barn perimeter and never allowed to grow higher than 20 cm Q8.6.1 Highly recommended trash, equipment, hay, straw and other objects are regularly removed from around the outside of the barn and near the walls the barn is designed to prevent pests, birds, wild or feral pigs from entering the restricted access zone.
+Q# Importance Biosecurity Questions Yes No N/A Comments To control pest and wild animal activity, the followin ig meas ures sho ould be implemented: Highly recommended a. grass and weeds are trimmed around the barn perimeter and never allowed to grow higher than 20 cm Q8.6.1 b. trash, equipment, hay, straw and other objects are regularly removed from around the outside of the barn and near the walls c. the barn is designed to prevent pests, birds, wild or feral pigs from entering the restricted access zone.
 Q8.6.2 Are there any species other than pigs in the barn?
 If yes, Section 10.3 must be completed.